kartikvashistha/zed-ansible/README.md

 ### Highlighting

 Currently, this implementaion uses YAML for syntax highlighting.

-Note, I haven't been able to get the Ansible LSP's additional highlighting working alongisde this (or at least unable to determine if it's working at all).
+>[!NOTE]
+>Additional highlighting via the LSP doesn't work due to lack of semantic token support by Zed itself.
+Follow [this](https://github.com/zed-industries/zed/issues/7450) issue to keep upto date on when it's available for use.